lbechberger/LTN-in-Conceptual-Spaces/README.md

 ## Requirements

-Our code was written in Python 2.7 and has dependencies on tensorflow, pylab, and matplotlib.
+Our code was written in Python 2.7 and has dependencies on tensorflow (version 1.4), pylab, and matplotlib.
 Using `pip install -r requirements.txt` should install all necessary requirements.
+Alternatively, the script `makeCondaTensorflow.sge` creates a conda environment with all necessary libraries.

 ## Config files